 To edit 360° or 180° video, make sure your system meets the VR system requirements.
 If you want to use a VR headset while editing, use the supported VR headset and install the necessary software.
 For more information, see Configure Head Mounted Display for immersive video in Premiere Pro.

-Premiere Pro offers support for viewing VR video in the Monitor panels.
+Premiere Pro offers support for viewing VR video (both 360° or 180°) in the Monitor panels.
 It also detects if the clip or sequence has VR properties and automatically configures the VR viewer accordingly.
 You can publish VR video directly to the web from Premiere Pro to sites such as YouTube or Facebook.

 - VR Projection

 The Source Monitor and Program Monitor setting options for VR Video are disabled if your content does not have VR properties.

 You would want to interpret the VR footage when: